hyperloot/hyperloot.net/src/content.en.md

   ![](assets/trade.svg)
   ## Trade
   Any asset you got!
-A unified profit pool with an open economy will regulate prices for we4el-demanded items.
+A unified profit pool with an open economy will regulate prices for well-demanded items.

   </div>
   <div class="block">